saadeghi/theme-change/README.md

 }
 ```

-3️⃣ Use one of these elements to change the theme:
+3️⃣ Use one of these elements to change the theme 👇👇
   ### ✅ Toggle ###
   Clicking on this button, toggles between the default theme and `dark` theme
   ```